Skip to main content

 Option 2: From Profile (Authenticated Users)

-When you include guestId in startSession, preferences are loaded from the guest’s saved profile.
+When you include a stable identifier like guestId in startSession, preferences are loaded from the guest’s saved profile.
 All sessions are tied directly to this known user, enabling:

 • Persistent preferences across devices